ImTheDmThatsWhy/D-D_Dice_Application/Readme.md

 ## Background: What is D&D:

-For people unfamiliar with D&D, D&D stands for dungeons and dragons and is a fantasy table-top role playing game.
+For people unfamiliar with D&D, D&D stands for Dungeons and Dragons and is a fantasy table-top role playing game.
 In the game players form a party and embark on epic quests as they explore a world or worlds together.

 ## What is the purpose of dice rolls?